YexinZ1110/YexinZ1110.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I'm Yexin Zhang from China and currently living in Philadelphia.
+I'm Yexin.

 I have obtained a Bachelor's degree in Electrical and Information Engineering from ShanghaiTech University, and I am currently pursuing a Master's degree in Robotics at the University of Pennsylvania.

-I'm eager to apply my skills in Robotics and software development, constantly seeking new challenges and staying up-to-date with cutting-edge technologies.
+I'm eager to apply my skills in Robotics, constantly seeking new challenges and staying up-to-date with cutting-edge technologies.

 <!-- During my P&G Supply Chain internship, I developed robust object recognition algorithms using point clouds and designed efficient path-planning strategies.